 All the subtleties of taste begin in the moonshine mash, and there is no limit to what you can use to ferment a specialty brew.
 Add raisins, lemon zest, or mixtures of fruit for a fine summer moonshine, or experiment with sweet potatoes in the fall.
-For more ideas, learn about making flavored moonshines right here.
+For more ideas, learn all about making flavored moonshines.

 Enjoy crafting your own unique recipes on how to make moonshine mash to share with friends and family.